Ciompi Revolt

 The Ciompi Revolt developed in three stages: reform in May and June, the violent "revolution" of the revolt and fighting in mid-July, and the fall of the Ciompi government – the "reaction", at the end of August 1378.
 These workers' underrepresentation led to their exploitation, low wages, and political impotence.
 In June 1378 the city's fourteen minor guilds demanded greater representation in civic office from elites – the Signoria.
 These guildsmen still wanted to keep the Sotto posti, who were low wage textile workers with no guild representation, from forming their own guilds and being able to gain increased political power.
 To prevent this, the Signoria quadrupled the fee for admittance to the system.
 This action sparked indignation and turned the Sotto posti into opponents of the Signoria, aligning them with the lower class Ciompi.
 On 22 June the Ciompi took up arms for the first time but it was not until 21 July that they violently took over the city's government and forced the Signoria to create three new guilds and grant them political office.

 Historians commonly highlight a few individuals as central to the events.
 Representing the middle and upper class was Salvestro de' Medici.
 Representing the lower class was the mysterious group known as "The Eight (Saints)".
 Finally caught in the middle of these two groups is Michele di Lando.
-He was "separated from his social superior due to inferior birth, but he was also separated by his peers by his superior vision".
+He was "separated from his social superior due to inferior birth, but he was also separated from his peers by his superior vision".

 Although the Ciompi Revolt was brief, it left an impact on future generations.
-The three and a half year revolt not only affected Florentine society throughout the 15th century, but was a flashpoint in Florentine history, which continued to intrigue historians.
+The three-and-a-half-year revolt not only affected Florentine society throughout the 15th century, but was a flashpoint in Florentine history, which continued to intrigue historians.
 Interpretations of the events evolved across the centuries.